bartbutenaers/node-red-contrib-blockly/README.md

 ```

 ## Where used
 When implementing your custom logic into a Node-Red flow, sometimes the available nodes won't be sufficient.
 In those cases the standard *function node* can be used, to implement your logic by entering custom Javascript coding.
-However to avoid having to write Javascript code, you can draw your logic by dragging and dropping blocks into this Blockly node.
+However to avoid having to write Javascript code yourself, you can draw your logic by dragging and dropping blocks into the Blockly editor.

+As soon as the the Node-Red flow is deployed, the generated Javascript code will run on the Node-Red flow (similar to a standard function node):

 ![Where used](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-blockly/master/images/blockly_where_used.png)